arisp99/personal-site/content/_index.md

   diseases, I am passionate about medicine and have actively worked on leveraging data analytics to inform local-decision making by physicians and showcasing the effect of more holistic and personalized treatment.

-  medicine and have worked on several data analysis projects over the years.
 text_align_left: true

 image_left: false